 When you’re consuming too much sugar from unhealthy sources, there are fewer chances of your eating nutrient- and fiber-rich fruits and vegetables.
 This can lead to an imbalance in your lipids and cause heart problems.
 In a study conducted over 2 decades, men who consumed soft drinks regularly were found to be 20% more at risk of getting a heart attack.10

 There is yet another reason why too much sugar in your soda can wipe away smiles.
 The sugar in your sodas, when acted upon by the bacteria in the mouth, becomes an acid.
-And this acid attacks teeth enamel and weakens them.
+And this acid attacks teeth enamel and weakens it.
 Children and adolescents are especially susceptible to tooth decay because of their underdeveloped enamel.11

 Using a straw to drink a soda, gulping quickly, and brushing your teeth 30 mins after consumption can reduce damage.

 Is diet soda the way out?
 Sadly, no. The damage caused to your teeth when you drink diet soda is the same as consuming meth or cocaine.12 This is because apart from the sugar, sodas also contain citric acid and phosphoric acid.
 This can sometimes make the drink highly acidic.
 As one study found out, a certain type of cola had a pH of 2.3.13 These acids can wear away the teeth enamel and dentin, the layer beneath, right from the moment they come in contact with the teeth.

 5. Leads To Osteoporosis And Bone Fractures